-- (1) We generally do not pay discretionary bonuses or bonuses that are subjectively determined; we did not pay any such bonuses to any of our named executive officers in any of the last three most recently completed fiscal years.
-Annual cash incentive award payouts based on performance against pre-established financial performance goals are reported in the "Non-Equity Incentive Plan Compensation" column. - (2) Amounts reported for fiscal 2019 for our named executive officers represent the grant date fair value, computed in accordance with FASB ASC Topic 718, of performance share awards granted for the fiscal 2019 to fiscal 2021 performance period assuming target levels of performance.
-Amount reported for Mr. Rodier also includes the grant date value of restricted stock units granted to Mr. Rodier on April 1, 2019 in connection with his promotion to Group Vice President, Construction Businesses.
-Amounts reported for each named executive officer and each award for fiscal 2019 are set forth in the "Grants of Plan-Based Awards for Fiscal 2019" table beginning on page 46 in the "Grant Date Fair Value of Stock and Option Awards" column.
-Provided below is the fiscal 2019 grant date fair value of performance share awards for the fiscal 2019 to fiscal 2021 performance period assuming maximum levels of performance.
-The maximum value is calculated using the number of shares reflected in the "Maximum" column of the "Estimated Future Payouts Under Equity Incentive Plan Awards" section of the "Grants of Plan-Based Awards for Fiscal 2019" table beginning on page 46 and the closing price of our common stock on December 4, 2018, the grant date, of \$59.58.
+(2) We generally do not pay discretionary bonuses or bonuses that are subjectively determined; we did not pay any such bonuses to any of our named executive officers in any of the last three most recently completed fiscal years.
+Annual cash incentive award payouts based on performance against pre-established financial performance goals are reported in the "Non-Equity Incentive Plan Compensation" column.

+(3) Amounts reported for fiscal 2020 for our named executive officers represent the grant date fair value, computed in accordance with FASB ASC Topic 718, of performance share awards granted for the fiscal 2020 to fiscal 2022 performance period assuming target levels of performance.
+Amount reported for Mr. Rodier also includes the grant date fair value of restricted stock units granted to him on May 19, 2020.
+Amounts reported for each named executive officer and each award for fiscal 2020 are set forth in the "Grants of Plan-Based Awards for Fiscal 2020" table beginning on page 47 in the "Grant Date Fair Value of Stock and Option Awards" column.
+Provided below is the fiscal 2020 grant date fair value of performance share awards for the fiscal 2020 to fiscal 2022 performance period assuming maximum levels of performance.
+The maximum value is calculated using the number of shares reflected in the "Maximum" column of the "Estimated Future Payouts

+Under Equity Incentive Plan Awards" section of the "Grants of Plan-Based Awards for Fiscal 2020" table beginning on page 47 and the closing price of our common stock on December 3, 2019, the grant date, of \$77.33.

 Name Grant Date Fair Value at Maximum Levels of Performance (\$)

-Mr. Olson 3,813,120
+Mr. Olson 4,670,732

-Ms. Peterson 929,448
+Ms. Peterson 1,036,222

-Mr. Dordell 595,800
+Mr. Rodier 556,776

-Mr. Hamilton 595,800
+Mr. Hamilton 695,970

-Mr. Rodier 250,236
+Ms. Dahl 634,106

-(3) Amounts reported represent the grant date fair value, computed in accordance with FASB ASC Topic 718, of option awards granted each fiscal year.
-Summarized in the table below are the specific assumptions used in the valuation of the option awards previously granted.
+(4) Amounts reported represent the grant date fair value, computed in accordance with FASB ASC Topic 718, of option awards granted each fiscal year.
+Summarized in the table below are the specific assumptions used in the valuation of the option awards.
+Amount reported for Mr. Rodier also includes the grant date fair value of stock options granted to Mr. Rodier on May 19, 2020.

-Grant Date Risk Free Rate Expected Life Expected Volatility Expected Dividend Yield Per Share Black-Scholes Value 12/07/2018 2.72% 5.7 years 19.35% 1.19% \$12.01 12/08/2017 2.24% 6.3 years 21.07% 0.96% \$14.96 12/09/2016 2.13% 6.3 years 22.37% 0.97% \$13.29
+Grant Date Risk Free Rate Expected Life Expected Volatility Expected Dividend Yield Per Share Black-Scholes Value 5/19/2020 0.48% 6.4 years 22.61% 1.20% \$12.65 12/19/2019 1.81% 6.5 years 19.37% 0.97% \$15.62 12/07/2018 2.72% 5.7 years 19.35% 1.19% \$12.01 12/08/2017 2.24% 6.3 years 21.07% 0.96% \$14.96

-- (4) Amounts reported represent annual cash incentive awards earned for each fiscal year, but paid during the following fiscal year or deferred.
+- (5) Amounts reported represent annual cash incentive awards earned for each fiscal year, but paid during the following fiscal year or deferred.
 Annual cash incentive awards are calculated and paid based on performance against financial performance goals.
-Additional detail regarding our annual cash incentives is set forth in the "Annual Cash Incentives-Actual Cash Compensation Discussion and Analysis" beginning on page 37. - (5) Amounts for fiscal 2019 are set forth below under "All Other Compensation for Fiscal 2019." - (6) Mr. Dordell retired from our Company on January 10, 2020. - (7) Mr. Hamilton was not a named executive officer in fiscal 2017; therefore, his information is provided only for fiscal 2018 and fiscal 2019. - (8) Mr. Rodier was not a named executive officer in fiscal 2017 or fiscal 2018; therefore, his information is provided only for fiscal 2019.
-The base salary amount for Mr. Rodier reflects 5/12 of \$305,000, which was his base salary for November 1, 2018 through March 31, 2019 and 7/12 of \$385,000, which was his base salary for April 1, 2019 through October 31, 2019.
+Additional detail regarding our annual cash incentives is set forth in the "Annual Cash Incentives-Actual Cash Compensation Discussion and Analysis" beginning on page 38. - (6) Amounts for fiscal 2020 are set forth below under "All Other Compensation for Fiscal 2020." - (7) Mr. Rodier was not a named executive officer in fiscal 2018; therefore, his information is provided only for fiscal 2019 and fiscal 2020. - (8) Ms. Dahl was not a named executive officer in fiscal 2018 and fiscal 2019; therefore, her information is provided only for fiscal 2020.

-All Other Compensation for Fiscal 2019
+All Other Compensation for Fiscal 2020